DaveSkender/Stock.Indicators/CONTRIBUTING.md

 - [Symantic Version 2.0](https://semver.org/)
 - [NuGet best practices](https://docs.microsoft.com/en-us/dotnet/standard/library-guidance/nuget)

+## About versioning

+- We use the `GitVersion` tool for versioning.
+It is mostly auto generated in the [Azure DevOps build](https://dev.azure.com/skender/Stock.Indicators/_build?definitionId=18)
+- Adding `+semver: major` as a commit message will increment the major x.-.- element
+- Adding `+semver: minor` as a commit message will increment the minor -.x.- element
+- Adding `+semver: patch` as a commit message will increment the minor -.-.x element.
+Patch element auto-increments, so you'd only need to do this to override the next value.

 ## Questions?

-Contact me through my GitHub profile (preferred) or submit an Issue with your question if it may be relevant for others.
+Contact us through the NuGet [Contact Owners](https://www.nuget.org/packages/Skender.Stock.Indicators) method (preferred) or [submit an Issue](https://github.com/DaveSkender/Stock.Indicators/issues) with your question if it is publicly relevant.

 Thanks,
 Dave Skender